F5Networks/f5-cloud-failover-extension/docs/userguide/aws.rst

 AWS
 ===

 In this section, you can see the complete steps for implementing Cloud Failover Extension in AWS *(Across Availability Zones)*.
-For a *Same Availabilty Zone* deployment, see :ref:`aws-same-az`.
+For a *Same Availability Zone* deployment, see :ref:`aws-same-az`.

 AWS CFE Prerequisites
 ---------------------